Available Group Departures:

 - The tour starts from the Electric Pagoda Cafe in Kathmandu, and you can also avail transportation from you hotel to the starting point in a rickshaw.

-About the Namo Buddha Tour :
+About Namo Buddha Tour in Kathmandu :

 The Namo Buddha Tour is a fun-filled tour package which includes a visit to the idyllic religious site of the Namo Buddha statue, the Thrangu Tashi Yangtse Monastery which is an abode to over 250 monks, a monastic college and the Kailashnath Mahadev Statue.
 This tour lets you traverse through the hills, mountain villages, terraced fields of paddy, verdant forests, and also introduces you to the rural livelihood of the Nepalese folk.
 This planned trip allows you to take a stroll around the monastery draped in layers of grandeur and mystical stories of the ancient past and sense the symbolic holy chant of the many monks if you are fortunate enough.

 The Namo Buddha Tour in Kathmandu provides you with comfortable hotel pickup and drop-off facility in a convenient private car.
 The package is also inclusive of all entrance fees for sightseeing places.
 The activity package is also inclusive of an experienced, helpful and friendly guide who would promote your safety and well-being throughout the trip.

 Note: The maximum number of persons to book the Namo Buddha Tour in Kathmandu is 15.

 - Neighbored by countries of varied beliefs, Nepal has its own set of pilgrimage sites that hold utmost importance in the eyes of the pilgrims.
 One such great place is the temple of Manakamana or Manokamana in Nepal.

 - Blessed with the shrine of Goddess Bhagwati, who is believed to grant wishes to the ones who visit her temple.